anviljs/anvil.js/README.md

     * Hosted on localhost:1580
     * Auto-refresh of the test page on code changes (thanks to @ifandelse
 * Host integration pages at 3080
+    * Defaults to hosting ./html at / in the uri
+    * Now configurable and can host multiple directories at specified URIs
 * Create integration page stubs including all external dependencies and build output

 ## Installation